Harley Hahn

 Freddy and the Internet

 Freddy the Pig is an accomplished poet.
-At the 2000 Friends of Freddy convention, I gave a talk entitled "Freddy and the Internet".
+At the October 2000 Friends of Freddy convention in Windham, New York, I gave a talk entitled "Freddy and the Internet".
 As part of the presentation, I read a brand new poem, "The Internet", which I wrote in the style of Freddy.
 The poem was well-received and, by popular request, is presented here for your enjoyment.

 The Internet